-Property in Spain has for many years been seen as a very solid investment.
+Spain hasbeen for many years seen as a very solid property investment.
 From 1996 to 2007 the average house prices in Spain rose by 197%.

 Foreigners bought here to retire, to not miss the boom, to get a piece of that rental income, and of course to get themselves on the Spanish property ladder.

 What happened with Spanish house prices after the boom?

 We all know what happened next: the boom hit badly in 2008.
 It is fairly recently that the market has recovered- prices rose by 6% p.a. consistently over the past few years.

 Today, prices are in many areas still 33% below the highs of 2008, a full ⅓ below what property was trading for over a decade ago.
 According to Tinsa, the trusted valuation company, and the INE, (Instituto Nacional De Estadistica)

 Foreigners are once again driving prices high with Britons, Scandinavians, French, Belgians, Germans and non-Europeans all dipping their toes back on the market.
 Foreigners are buting investment properties.

 Foreclosures fell by 10% last year and the INE expects further drops as we gather the final figures of 2019.
 It’s a good time for the Spanish property market.